 The Southern Foodways Alliance documents, studies, and celebrates the diverse food cultures of the changing American South.
 We set a common table where black and white, rich and poor — all who gather — may consider our history and our future in a spirit of reconciliation.

-A member-supported non-profit, based at the University of Mississippi’s Center for the Study of Southern Culture, we stage symposia, produce documentary films, collect oral histories, sponsor scholarship, mentor students, and publish great writing.
+A member-supported non-profit, based at the University of Mississippi’s Center for the Study of Southern Culture, we stage symposia, produce documentary films and podcasts, collect oral histories, sponsor scholarship, mentor students, and publish great writing.
 Donations from generous individuals, foundations, and companies fund our good work.

 Click here to view the bylaws of the Southern Foodways Alliance.
 SFA originally adopted bylaws in February 2001, and the most recently revised draft of bylaws, from October 2013, is linked here.